Jorenar/git-fmt-diff/README.md

 Your formatter command needs to read from stdio and write to stdout.
 That implies command needing to be filename agnostic!

+First word in formatter command needs to be an executable (either from `$PATH` or a path to it).
+Before running it, script checks whether it's possible with `[ -x "$(command -v EXE)" ]`.
+You can use _sh_ expression instead if you start the command with `!`.

+All paths are in relation to repository root.
+Globs in sections are primitive - relative path won't be handled correctly.